 The table below illustrates how market expectations of an interest rate change at the next RBA Board meeting have changed in the last few days.
 The RBA Rate Indicator is updated at the end of each business day so you can see any change in expectations after each trading day.

 The RBA rate indicator provides market participants and commentators with a market monitor for official cash rate expectations in Australia

 What is the RBA Rate Indicator saying today?

-On the 3rd of November 2020 the RBA cut the official cash rate by 0.15%.
+On the 7th September 2021 the RBA left the official cash rate unchanged.
 The current official cash rate as determined by the Reserve Bank of Australia (RBA) is 0.10%.

 The table below highlights how market expectations of an interest rate decrease at the next RBA Board meeting has evolved in recent days.